hanno-meister/synalinks/docs/Code Examples/Basics/Implementing Custom Modules Via Subclassing.md

-# Implementing custom modules & programs via subclassing
+# Implementing Custom Modules Via Subclassing

 This tutorial, is for more advanced users, it will cover how to create custom modules/programs via subclassing.